pouryafard75/BigDataProject-Winter2022/README.md

 | 3                    |  NaN  |  2  |  5  | ... |
 | 4                    |  1  |  2  | NaN | ... |
 | ...                  | ... | ... | ... | ... |
+<b> We aim to predict the NaN values which coressponds to missing reviews and build our recommendation system based on that. </b>

 ### Evaluation:
 To measure the performance of our recommendation methods we plan to use <b>Root-mean-square-error (RMSE)</b> and <b>Mean Average Precision at K (MAP@K)</b> techniques applied to a masked portion of the matrix.